protechanalysis/modelling_fufu_cde/README.md

 #### Fact Table: Order
-Sale: Represents each transaction a customer makes, including attributes like order_id, outlet_id, menu_id, quantity, amount, order_time, and payment_time.
-This links directly with the payment, order, menu, and outlet tables.
+Sale: Represents each transaction a customer makes, including attributes like order_id, outlet_id, amount, and payment_time.
+This links directly with the payment, order, and outlet tables.

 *The grain of this table will be at the individual order level, where each row represents one order.*
 Grain: Each transaction on the sale table.